honeycombio/cloudformation-integrations/README.md

 to launch the AWS Cloudformation Console to create the integration stack.

 This stack supports integrating with all metrics flowing to Cloudwatch Metrics.
-Optional filters are available to include or exclude AWS services - without them all metrics will be turned on.

 **Required inputs:**
 ```